happygopher772/xochitl-word-frequency-tracker/xochitl-word-frequency-tracker/word_freq_dev_log.md

 	I hate this, I hate this so much, I got it wokring... more like my good pal chatgpt got it up and running, not perfectly, but we got enough to keep the app going, I need to learn more about how txt gets encoded, are all libraries really going to be like this, a lot of documenatation behind MeCab might be in japanese, i have no clue, for now, the app lives on, we move forward.

+12/12/10

+	Basically done with the logic side of the app, just have to organize and connect it all.
+Once I get a terminal ui and testing done, i'll go back to QT and create a proper ui.

+	Working on this instead of studying for finals...
+I did so bad in classes this semester.
+	I'll make up for it by coding a lot during this winter break.